Adult Basic Education: LibrarySearch: Introduction

 Use quotation marks for phrases.
 "Computer network security" will get fewer results than computer network security, but those results will be more useful.
 Using quotation marks for phrases will improve your Google searches, too.

 Follow the links to get your information.
-For online full text articles and e-books, click to access the information on your computer screen.
+For online full text articles and e-books, click to access the information on your device.
 For books and videos, click Check Availability to find out whether the item is on the shelf in the library, or if it's on loan to someone else.
 You can request items that are on loan, or are at other campus libraries.

 Articles from MAS Ultra Database